awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

 # Setting Up Encryption in AWS Glue<a name="set-up-encryption"></a>

 The following example workflow highlights the options to configure when you use encryption with AWS Glue\.
 The example demonstrates the use of specific AWS Key Management Service \(AWS KMS\) keys, but you might choose other settings based on your particular needs\.
 This workflow highlights only the options that pertain to encryption when setting up AWS Glue\.
-For more information about encryption, see [Encryption and Secure Access for AWS Glue](encryption-glue-resources.md)\.

 1. If the user of the AWS Glue console doesn't use a permissions policy that allows all AWS Glue API operations \(for example, `"glue:*"`\), confirm that the following actions are allowed:
    + `"glue:GetDataCatalogEncryptionSettings"`